 Everyone loves a good ranking – whether it’s for law schools, college football or Scorsese movies.
 Now, the Milken Institute is joining the club with “Best Cities for Successful Aging,” eliciting the predictable flood of “likes,” objections, and re-tweets.
-What’s amazing about the coverage is how misunderstood its true significance really is – a platform to launch American greatness by transforming into promise what many regard as the peril of an aging population.
+What’s amazing about the data is how misunderstood in its true significance – a platform to launch American greatness by transforming into promise what many regard as the peril of an aging population.

 The Milken Institute, quite clearly, has stated that the survey should not be “confused...with the many rankings and opinion polls that identify the sunniest or most inexpensive places to live out retirement.”
 According to Paul Irving, the institute’s Chief Operating Officer, a “successful aging” city is one that is “safe, affordable, engaging, and connected...one that offers quality healthcare and an active lifestyle, ready access to transportation, education, employment, and recreation.”

 In other words, a “successfully aging” city keeps older adults involved and engaged in social and economic life, which is a path toward wealth creation that is essential for 21st century economic vitality.
 For both public and private sectors, there can be no success or fiscal sustainability if a full one-fifth of the population is drawing entitlements without contributing.

 What makes a great city city for the aging?
 The Milken Index is clear about those factors which make for a great city to enable an active and productive aging: from wellness and health-care delivery, senior-friendly housing and transportation systems, to education, career and engagement opportunities.
 The top scoring cities included Provo, Utah, home to Brigham Young University, and Madison, Wisconsin.
 Both have low crime rates, active citizens, a wide-range of health care options and thriving economies.